elastic/integrations/packages/carbon_black_cloud/docs/README.md

 This module has been tested against `Alerts API (v6)`, `Audit Log Events (v3)` and `Vulnerability Assessment (v1)`.

+## Version 1.21+ Update Disclaimer
+Starting from version 1.21, if using multiple AWS data streams simultaneously configured to use AWS SQS, separate SQS queues should be configured per data stream.
+The default values of files elector regexes have been commented out for this reason.
+The only reason the global queue now exists is to avoid a breaking change while upgrading to version 1.21 and above.
+A separate SQS queue per data stream should help fix the data loss that's been occurring in the older versions.

 ## Requirements

 ### In order to ingest data from the AWS S3 bucket you must: